Architecture Decision Records

 rustup, rust-analyzer, mise (via idiomatic version file detection), and CI (via jdx/mise-action) all read this file.
 The channel is a specific stable version, never stable or nightly, so every build environment uses identical compiler behaviour.

-The channel is bumped when a new stable release adds a feature the codebase wants to use (e.g. edition = "2024" requires ≥ 1.85; let-else, let-chains, and other 2024 edition features drive the floor up over time).
-Bumps land as a separate commit so the diff is unambiguous.
+The channel is bumped whenever a new stable release is available.
+Bumps land as a separate commit when practical so the diff is unambiguous.

 Edition: 2024 (edition = "2024" in every crate's Cargo.toml).
 The 2024 edition floor is ≥ 1.85.